giggls/mapnik-german-l10n/INSTALL.md

 ## Software requirements:

 * GNU/Linux OS
-* Postgresql 8.4, PostGIS 2.x
+* Postgresql 8.4 or 8.5, PostGIS 2.x
 * Kanji Kana Simple Inverter library (http://kakasi.namazu.org/)
 * ICU - International Components for Unicode library (http://site.icu-project.org/)

-This code is currently tested on Debian/Ubuntu only but should also work on other GNU/Linux dsitributions.
+This code is currently tested on Debian 8.x, Ubuntu 14.04 and Ubuntu 16.04 only but should also work on other GNU/Linux dsitributions.

 All required libraries can be installed from their respective repositories.